 Monitoring storage conditions for certain products can also be of critical importance.
 Did you know that IoT played a crucial role in the pandemic?
 Since the vaccines for COVID-19 are highly temperature-sensitive, they required special conditions during the whole delivery process.
 DHL, a global logistics company, managed to deliver more than a billion doses of those vaccines to 160 countries by maintaining safe storage conditions through IoT sensors.

-Just as with warehouse management, IoT sensors help speed up the process of loading and unloading goods in retail locations.
+Just as with IoT warehouse management, Internet of Things sensors help speed up the process of loading and unloading goods in retail locations.
 But there is more to that.

 IoT brings the offline shopping experience to a whole new level, where customers don’t have to wait in lines or even use self-checkouts.
 Through the use of sensors, stores can identify the products customers pick in the store, add them to their shopping cart in an app, and withdraw the final cost from their account once they leave with the purchased items.